 - New applications Evol Applications (page 18) are available. - searchPfam() and fetchPfamMSA() functions are implemented for searching and retrieving Pfam data.
-See MSA Files76 for usage examples. - MSAFile class, parseMSA() and writeMSA() functions are implemented for reading and writing multiple sequence alignments.
-See MSA Files77 for usage examples. - MSA class has been implemented for storing and manipulating MSAs in memory. - calcShannonEntropy(), buildMutinfoMatrix(), and calcMSAOccupancy() functions are implemented implemented for MSA analysis.
-See Evolution Analysis78 for usage examples.
+See MSA Files for usage examples. - MSAFile class, parseMSA() and writeMSA() functions are implemented for reading and writing multiple sequence alignments.
+See MSA Files for usage examples. - MSA class has been implemented for storing and manipulating MSAs in memory. - calcShannonEntropy(), buildMutinfoMatrix(), and calcMSAOccupancy() functions are implemented implemented for MSA analysis.
+See Evolution Analysis for usage examples. - showShannonEntropy(), showMutinfoMatrix(), and showMSAOccupancy() functions are implemented implemented for MSA analysis.
+See Evolution Analysis for usage examples. - applyMutinfoCorr() and applyMutinfoNorm() functions are implemented for applying normalization and corrections to mutual information matrices. - calcRankorder() function is implemented for identifying highly correlated/co-evolving pairs of residues.